stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Shaders

-In the vertex shader for the skybox we first split the matrices which were previously multiplied together by the application:
+In the vertex shader for the skybox the various matrices that were previously multiplied together by the application are separated:

 ```glsl
 #version 450